FREE SHIPPING ON ORDERS OVER $50

 One study showed that people who took L-tyrosine supplements in the form of a drink as part of the regular training and exercise programs had increased endurance.
 These test subjects were able to continue to perform at top levels even in extreme conditions like heat.

-Researchers have discovered the L-tyrosine helps improve what is called cognitive flexibility.
+Researchers have discovered that L-tyrosine helps improve what is called cognitive flexibility.
 This is the brain’s capacity to switch between thoughts and tasks with efficiency.
 The reason some situations become stressful is that you are forced to quickly switch between one thought or task.
 This leads to an overload.

 In studies in which people took L-tyrosine supplements and were put through test situations that demanded cognitive flexibility, people were able to maintain working memory and concentration better than those who did not take L-tyrosine.